Advent wreath liturgies

 in spite of

-God’s peace illuminates the possibility
+God’s peace illuminates the possibility of reconciliation and healing

 and brightens the path to joy.